Frequently Asked Questions (FAQs)

 Application procedures at German universities require the complete educational background of an applicant.
 For admission and enrollment to the Friedrich Schiller University Jena, your full educational record - starting from elementary school until today - is needed.
-For this reason, we ask you to provide every academic level and degree you have (including your school leaving certificate).
+For this reason, we ask you to provide every academic level and degree you have in your CV.

 show Content B 12.
 I have previously changed my field of study.
 Do I have to provide any documents in this case?

 Even if you changed your field or courses of studies, please provide information about this time and - if applicable - provide a transcript of records for the courses you attended within the cancelled or changed program.
 Furthermore, a short description of the reason for changing your studies will be needed as well.

 If you are interested in applying for an Abbe School of Photonics scholarship, please upload two academic letters of recommendation from current or former professors.
 Please make sure that your professors signed your letters of recommendation and that they contain a date and an official headline from the university or a stamp.

 If you are unable to upload these documents, you have the possibility to provide contact information for each professor in the Application Assistant.
 After submission of your application, your professors will receive a notification from our system to submit the letter themselves.

 We also have a template that your professors may use here.
 The template is, however, not required.

 We will not inform you when the recommendation letters are sent, but we will ask you for support in reminding your referees in case they are late in submitting the letters.
 We are expecting the letters to be sent two weeks behind the deadline latest.

 show Content B 14.
 The Letter of Recommendation is enclosed in a sealed letter, which I am not allowed to open.
 What should I do?
 Should I send it via postal mail?